sashakttripathi/sashakttripathi/README.md

 ### Hi there 🤖

-I am a math freak who is loves to play with computers 🧠
+I am a math freak who loves to play with computers 🧠

 <!--
 **sashakttripathi/sashakttripathi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.